saurabh7307/saurabh7307/README.md

 - 👋 Hi, I’m Saurabh
-- 👀 I’m interested in SDET
+- 👀 I’m interested in SDET.
-- 🌱 I’m currently learning Testing and Automation, Scripting
+- 🌱 I’m currently learning Testing and Automation, Scripting also working as an SDET.
 - 📫 You can reach out me through email id that is sau7307@gmail.com.

 <!---